mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3823 Scoundrel.md

     harvested from various desert plants and other sources, such as dry river–beds or worm tailings.
-It must be gathered by hand or using basic tools, as industrialised methods of gathering dust– spice invariably ruin the subtle fl avours and scents that make the spice so sought–after.
+It must be gathered by hand or using basic tools, as industrialised methods of gathering dust– spice invariably ruin the subtle fl avors and scents that make the spice so sought–after.
 Dust–spice can only be gathered for a short period each year, so thousands of migrant labourers travel to dust worlds to work the harvest.